PCast71/Read-MEasy/README.md

-# READM-MEasy
+# Read-Measy
-  To streamline the creation process of the READMe files for your projects!
+  Read-Measy is a command line application to streamline the creation of read me files for repos.

   ## Table of Contents
   -[License](#license)